Artist’s Statement

 Knysna Night Blossom (2017)

 He has exhibited widely in juried, group, solo, and curated shows.
 Artworks are in over one hundred private collections.
 His current artistic catalogue of archival prints to paper, aluminum, vinyl, acrylic, cloth, light box, and glass is available variously in small limited and final editions (which add a single artist’s proof to the edition.)
-Additionally select artworks are available around the world through Artebooking (Europe,) the advisory Oh Good Party (Toronto/Shanghai,) and Saatchi.
-Print-on-demand products are linked here:linktr.ee/artiststephencalhoun.
-Solo exhibits in Cleveland are variously co-produced with ARTicle and Gallery 202.
-He sells his art directly to collectors from his web site, artiststephencalhoun.com.
+Additionally select artworks are available around the world through various partners, including ArtMajeur (Europe,) the advisory Oh Good Party (Toronto/Shanghai,) ArtQuid, and Saatchi.
+Current partnerships and print-on-demand producers are all linked here:linktr.ee/artiststephencalhoun.
+Solo exhibits in Cleveland are often co-produced with ARTicle (Waterloo Arts District) and Gallery 202 (78th Street Art Complex.)

 Stephen Calhoun - Teaching Eleven (generative art)